 Time to apply

 Once you’ve found a role you like, it’s time to apply.
-This is where your unique perspective counts.
+This is where having a clear conviction can really help.

-Your CV should reflect your qualifications, experiences, and skills relevant to the actuarial role.
-There is no getting away from being able to demonstrate key critical skills within this industry.
-The actuarial profession is built on integrity and excellence and your CV is the tool hiring managers will use to establish if you meet the minimum criteria required, so be truthful and concise.
+Your CV should not be more complicated than it needs to be.
+Reflect your qualifications, experiences, and skills relevant to the role you are applying for.
+The profession is built on integrity and excellence and your CV is the tool hiring managers will use to establish if you meet the minimum criteria required, so be truthful and concise.

 Your CV

-1. Create a Profile: A brief statement highlighting your career goals and why you’re interested in the company.
-Highlight how the company aligns with your values and aspirations.
+1. Create a Profile: A brief yet important statement highlighting your current role, career goals and how they align with the role and company you are apply for.

-2. Customize your CV to emphasize relevant skills and experiences in line with the job description.
-Address the specific requirements while also showcasing other aspects of your current role that might be beneficial.
+2. Customise your CV: Emphasise relevant skills and experiences in line with the job description.
+Address the specific requirements while also showcasing other aspects of your experience that might present transferrable skills.

-3. Make each application count: Take the time to demonstrate that you have considered each company’s values and taken on board the requirements of the role and minimize the room for error by duplication.
+3. Make each application count: Take the time to demonstrate that you have considered each company’s values and taken on board the requirements of each role specifically.

-4. Education and Actuarial exams: List your degrees, institutions, graduation dates, and details of actuarial exams passed or pending.
-At WTW, experience often takes precedence over qualifications.
+4. Education and Actuarial exams: List your degrees, institutions, graduation dates, and details of actuarial exams passed or pending, often essential to assess suitability for specific actuarial roles.

-5. Work Experience: Focus on achievements and responsibilities that demonstrate your transferable analytical and problem-solving skills.
-Yes, actuarial roles are often highly technical, but communication skills can be vital, depending on the role.
+5. Work Experience: Focus on achievements and responsibilities that demonstrate your hands on experience, as well as analytical and problem-solving skills.
+Yes, actuarial roles are often highly technical, but communication skills can be vital to.

-6. Technical Skills: Highlight your proficiency in software tools such as Excel, programming languages, and actuarial software like R or Python.
+6. Technical Skills: Highlight your proficiency in software tools such as Excel, programming languages, and actuarial software relevant to your industry.

 7. Extracurricular Activities: Include any relevant clubs, societies, or volunteer work that demonstrates teamwork and leadership skills but more importantly reflect your values and beliefs.